 A high oven temperature is key for achieving deeply browned and evenly tender Brussels sprouts.
 Why do we want to achieve browning?
 Flavor.
 It’s as simple as that, browning adds and enhances flavor.

-Trick 2: Steam the Brussels sprouts
+Tip 2: Steam the Brussels Sprouts

-But we’re roasting!?
-Yes, hear me out.
+Sounds counter intuitive, but me out.
 By steaming the sprouts first, not only do we cut down on cook time, but we’re able to cook the sprouts at a high temperature (important for flavor) without them burning or becoming mushy.

 The beautiful part of it all—this trick doesn’t require an extra pan or stovetop step.
 Instead, the steaming happens right on the baking sheet.
 How?
 We simply cover the baking sheet tightly with foil and roast the sprouts covered for half of the time.

 Tip 3: Don’t Stir

 Arranging the sprouts cut side down, and not stirring them throughout roasting, means they have the chance to adequately brown.